ruff0/vessels-manager/README.md

 Optional parameters:
 - page | set the page number to retrieve
 - max | set the maximum of records per page
+- filter | filter the result using vessel's name as criteria

 Expected response example: